open-dynamic-robot-initiative/open_robot_actuator_hardware/mechanics/actuator_module_v1/details/details_3d_printed_parts.md

 * choose the material: Duraform HST
 * choose number of copies
 * save the order and write down the order number (don't order online)
-* send an email to the 3D Systems engineering support with the order number and ask for a quote for printing the parts in the orientation defined in the pictures below.
+* send an email to the 3D Systems engineering support with the order number and ask for a quote for printing the parts in the orientation defined in this [pdf file](20190910_actuator_module_3d_printing_orientation.pdf).
 * You can find the email contact for Germany, France and the US below.

 **Important:**